 Laparoscopic energy device

 For bariatric surgery, the patient is required to be evaluated by an interprofessional team before being a surgical candidate.
-This includes a nutritionist, a psychiatric specialist, surgical team and the primary care physician.
+This includes a nutritionist, a psychiatric specialist, a surgical team, and a primary care physician.

-For the operative portion, the following personnel are required; an anesthesiologist, experienced metabolic surgeon, scrub nurse, and first assistant.
+For the operative portion, the following personnel is required; an anesthesiologist, experienced metabolic surgeon, scrub nurse, and first assistant.

 Preoperatively all patients should receive upper endoscopy.
 There is increasing evidence for the use of an “ultra-low” preoperative carbohydrate diet to shrink the liver allowing for better exposure and favorable outcomes.

 The patient will be given preoperative antibiotics 30 minutes prior to incision as well as VTE prophylaxis.
 The hair on the abdomen is removed with clippers in the preoperative area.
 The patient is placed on the operating table and secured in the supine position with the arms extended.
 After induction of anesthesia, an orogastric tube is positioned within the stomach.

 There are many ways to perform a laparoscopic sleeve gastrectomy, and an example is provided below.
 Different techniques and the data to support them will also be discussed in each section.